 Each year The Villagers award scholarships to students with a demonstrated interest in historic preservation, a noteworthy academic record and the potential to make a significant contribution to historic preservation in the future.
 The purpose of the scholarship program is to foster professional development in historic preservation in the State of Florida.

-The Villagers recently awarded $35,000 for college scholarships to deserving students with an interest in architectural historic preservation and restoration.
+The Villagers awarded $30,000 for scholarships to deserving students with interests in architectural historic preservation.

-Twelve students were selected from the field of applicants based on scholastic standing, recommendations, samples of their work and their statement of interest in preserving architectural past.
+A total of twelve students were selected from a field of applicants based on scholastic standing, recommendations, samples of their work and statements of interest in preservation of past architecture.

-A portion of the scholarship funds are designated for deserving students graduating from DASH, Miami-Dade County’s magnet school for architecture and design.
-The winners of the award are able to designate the scholarship to the university of their choice.
-Graduating seniors selected were Yunru (Daisy) Chen, Miami; Adam Samson Margolis, Surfside; Frederick (Didi) Rapp, Key Biscayne; Dani Simons, Miami; Carolina Zuniga, Doral; and Ruth Suarez, Pembroke Pines.
+A portion of scholarship funds are dedicated for deserving students graduating from DASH, Miami Dade County’s magnet school for architecture and design.
+Winners are able to designate the scholarship award to the university of their choice.
+Graduating seniors were Maria Kuraeva of Hollywood.
+Marisa Amador and Yan Sotolongo of Miami.